-an intervention created by Ballroom leaders, is dedicated to providing support, education, awareness, and identified culturally-competent resources to members of the Ballroom Community who are struggling with crystal meth use and mental health illness.
+Dedicated to providing support, education, awareness, and culturally competent resources to the Ballroom community struggling with crystal meth use and mental health-related conditions.

 The Ballroom Community?